Zoomed Image

 Disposal

 When an asset is sold, lost, stolen, or otherwise retired from service, use the disposal process to update its status.
-Disposal preserves the asset record and its full history while removing it from active queries and reports.
+Disposal preserves the asset record and its full history while removing it from active queries and reports, and it is not permanent -- a disposed asset can be restored with the Un-Dispose function.
 This page explains the disposal process, its effects, and related features.

 What Disposal Does

-• Changes the asset status to a "Disposed of" value (e.g., Sold, Lost, Stolen, Scrapped)
+• Changes the asset status to a value that is not "in existence" (e.g., Sold, Lost, Stolen, Written off or Scrapped)

 • Sets the Date Disposed Of field